sbordt/markovmixing/README.md

 ### Biased random walk on the line

-    # create a transition matrix
+    # create the transition matrix
     P = mkm.line_lazy_transition_matrix(1000, p=0.51)

-    # create a MarkovChain with the given transition matrix
+    # create the MarkovChain with the given transition matrix
     mc = mkm.MarkovChain(P)

     # add some initial distributions